MetalBlockchain/metal-docs/docs/community/tutorials-contest/2022/avalanche-theGraph-index/README.md

 1. Deployment Steps

 Compile and deploy the `Gravity` smart contract using the Local Subnet you just created.
-To do this select the `deploy` tab and choose `injected web3` from the dropdwown. `Please note that Remix automatically detects the appropriate compiler version and makes use of it to compile your contract.
+To do this select the `deploy` tab and choose `injected web3` from the dropdown. `Please note that Remix automatically detects the appropriate compiler version and makes use of it to compile your contract.

 ![remix1](./images/23.png "remix1")

 ![remix2](./images/24.png "remix2")

-`Always make sure to confirm the Environmet Chain ID is the same as that of your selected metamask account`.
+`Always make sure to confirm the Environment Chain ID is the same as that of your selected metamask account`.

 With this all set go ahead and deploy your smart contract on your local Subnet by clicking the `deploy` button.
 Approve the metamask request and pay the necessary gas fees.